endoflife-date/endoflife.date/products/quarkus.md

 the [Red Hat build of Quarkus (RHBQ)](https://access.redhat.com/products/quarkus).
-The code base used for this build is the same as the one used for the community version, but it comes with support, a [slower release cadence](https://access.redhat.com/support/policy/updates/jboss_notes#p_quarkus), and [certified builds of Quarkus its dependencies](https://code.quarkus.redhat.com/).
+The code base used for this build is the same as the one used for the community version, but it comes with support, a [slower release cadence](https://access.redhat.com/support/policy/updates/jboss_notes#p_quarkus), and [certified builds of Quarkus and its dependencies](https://code.quarkus.redhat.com/).
 The Red Hat build of Quarkus requires a Red Hat subscription to run in production.